News

 By Harald Walkate

 Sustainable investing has taken off in recent years.
-Good news, you might think: apparently savers, investors and pension fund participants want to contribute to a better world.
+That’s good news, you might think; apparently savers, investors and pension fund beneficiaries want to contribute to a better world.

-But at the same time the question arises, what does this achieve for the investor?
-Many will expect the money from sustainable funds to flow directly to companies doing good things for people and planet, and their capital to enable these companies to do even more good.
-“Additionality” is what this is called in the jargon: the money makes things happen that wouldn’t happen otherwise.
-There is a causal relationship between investment and a better world.
+But it also raises the question of what sustainable investing really achieves.
+Many investors might expect the money from sustainable funds to flow directly to the companies that are doing good things for people and planet, and their capital to enable those companies to do even more good.
+“Additionality” is the jargon term for this: investments allow things to happen that wouldn’t otherwise happen.
+In other words, there is a causal relationship between the investment and a better world.

-The reality is more unruly, however, for several reasons: (1) most sustainable funds invest primarily in publicly traded companies, with the money from the fund flowing not to the companies, but to the sellers of the shares.
-(2) Many solutions to sustainability problems cannot (yet) be applied on a commercial basis, so publicly traded companies – whose primary goal is profit anyway – cannot provide these solutions.
-(3) Many sustainability problems are “systemic” in nature; in other words, the premise that sustainability is a sum of citizens and businesses all doing a little more sustainable is incorrect – “systemic” incentives are needed to discourage certain behavior and encourage other behavior.
-Who can create these systemic incentives?
-Right, the government.
+The reality is less straightforward, however, for several reasons.
+(1) Most sustainable funds invest primarily in publicly traded companies, where the money flows not to the companies but to the sellers of the shares.
+(2) Many solutions to sustainability-related problems cannot (yet) be deployed on a commercial basis, so publicly traded companies – whose primary goal is profit – cannot provide these solutions.
+(3) Many sustainability challenges are “systemic” in nature; in other words, the solution to these challenges is not simply the summing up of all consumers and businesses doing things a bit more sustainably – “systemic” incentives are needed to discourage certain behaviors and encourage other behaviors.
+And who can create these incentives, you might ask?
+Yes, that’s right, governments.

-So is the sustainable fund the new usury policy – making promises that cannot be kept, at great cost?
+So are sustainable funds a new mis-selling scandal in the making – where promises are made that cannot be kept, and at great cost to the consumer?
 Not necessarily.
-Because this depends entirely on the expectations of the consumer who puts his or her money into a sustainable fund.
+Because this depends entirely on the expectations of the consumers who allocate money to a sustainable fund.

 What really drives the sustainable investor?

-(a) Good night’s sleep: “I don’t want to invest in ‘wrong’ companies: tobacco, weapons, fossil – I also understand that this won’t reduce cigarettes smoked or wars fought, and my returns may be a little lower, but I don’t want to make money from these activities.”
+(a) A good night’s sleep: “I don’t want to invest in ‘bad’ companies: tobacco, weapons, fossil fuels – I understand that this won’t reduce the number of cigarettes smoked or wars fought, and I understand my financial returns may be a little lower, but I don’t want to profit from these activities.”

-(b) Return: “I think I can generate better returns by investing in companies that score well on sustainability.”
+(b) Return: “I believe I can generate better financial returns by investing in companies that score well on sustainability.”

-Can these desires be honored?
-A very short answer to this question based on scientific research is: (a) – very good; (b) – no; (c) – to a very limited extent.
+Can these wishes be granted?
+A very simplistic answer to this question, based on academic research, is: (a) yes, very well; (b) no; (c) to a very limited extent.

-And what do we actually know about what motivations are particularly at play among consumers?
-Very little; although this is an important question, it has actually hardly been studied scientifically, nor is it a topic that financial institutions regularly discuss with customers.
+And what do we actually know about what truly motivates consumers?
+Very little, unfortunately; although this is an important question it has hardly been studied by academics, nor is it a topic that financial institutions regularly discuss with their customers.

-And this is why DSI’s “Between the Lines” initiative is so important and why the title of the discussion paper is so well chosen: to know whether the consumer is getting what they are buying, we must first establish what the consumer thinks they are buying – is it (a), (b) or is it (c)?
-In other words, the financial institution must read between the lines; it is not enough to establish that the consumer wants to “invest sustainably” – it must establish what the consumer thinks he or she is getting by doing so.
+And this is why DSI’s “Between the Lines” initiative is so important and why the title of the discussion paper is so well-chosen: to determine if the consumer is getting what they are buying, we must first establish what the consumer thinks they are buying – is it (a), (b) or is it (c)?
+In other words, the financial institution must read between the lines; it isn’t enough to establish that the consumer wants to “invest sustainably” – it must establish what consumers think they are getting in doing so.

-And what makes the title even better is that there are already all sorts of rules around sustainability that financial institutions must comply with; for example, the European Sustainable Finance Disclosure Regulation (SFDR) by which funds can be classified at the sustainability level.
+And what makes the title even catchier is that there are already all sorts of rules around sustainability that financial institutions must comply with; for example, the European Sustainable Finance Disclosure Regulation (SFDR) that requires classification of funds according to their sustainability approach.
 Financial institutions are literally surrounded by rules.

 Why clear expectations are crucial for real impact

-But let these rules say precisely nothing about the extent to which funds do or do not meet motivations (a), (b) or (c).
-Financial institutions should know this, and thus all the more reason to examine with extra care what consumers think they are buying: a higher return?
+But these rules and classifications can tell us very little about the extent to which funds align with motivations (a), (b) or (c).
+Financial institutions should know this, and therefore there’s all the more reason to carefully examine what consumers think they are buying: a higher return?
 A good night’s sleep?
 Or … a better world?

-Good that DSI is raising this “Between the Rules” discussion; after all, if put to the right use, our savings can make a big contribution to solving societal problems, but that requires an honest conversation about what exactly motivates investors, what are the pros and cons of specific investments, and when money can really make a difference.
+Good to see DSI raising the “Between the Lines” discussion; after all, if put to the right use, our savings can make a big contribution to solving societal problems, but this does require an honest conversation about what exactly motivates investors, what the trade-offs of specific investments are, and when and where money can really make a difference.